Absorbent incontinence aids

 Additionally, it can be helpful to learn relaxation techniques.

-A simple technique to learn is progressive muscle relaxation according to Jacobson.
+A simple method to learn is progressive muscle relaxation according to Jacobson.
 But many other methods are also suitable.
-These include, for example, autogenic.
+These include, for example, Autogenic

 Training, yoga, and meditation.
-What matters is not so much which method you choose.
-What is much more important is that you practice regularly, preferably daily.
+It is not so important which method you choose.
+Much more important is that you practice regularly, preferably daily.

-Regular exercise is particularly important for incontinent people with constipation and can significantly improve symptoms.
+Regular exercise is especially important for incontinent people with constipation and can significantly improve symptoms.
 Suitable sports do not put much pressure on the abdomen and pelvic floor: walking, swimming, dancing, and cycling.

 The many small daily movements are usually performed unconsciously in everyday life.
-That is why it is important to choose the right postures and perform meaningful movement sequences to relieve the pelvic floor.
+That is why it is important to choose the right postures and perform sensible movement sequences to relieve the pelvic floor.

 Therefore, pay attention to keeping your back as straight as possible when lifting or carrying.

-As a woman, you should be careful not to lift more than ten kilograms.
-When carrying loads, keep them as close to your body as possible and above your navel.
+As a woman, you should be careful never to lift more than ten kilograms.
+Keep loads as close to your body and above the navel when carrying.

-If you have to work in a bent position, make a conscious effort to stay as upright as possible.
-Always work on a surface that is directly in front of you.
+If you have to work in a bent posture, make a conscious effort to stay as upright as possible.
+Always work on only one surface directly in front of you.

-This applies especially when you vacuum, sweep, or mop.
+This applies especially when vacuuming, sweeping, or mopping.

-In general, it holds that every back-friendly movement also protects the muscles of the pelvic floor.
+In general: Any back-friendly movement also protects the muscles of the pelvic floor.

-An alternative to diapers, pads, and men's incontinence briefs
+An alternative to diapers, pads, and incontinence slips for men

 According to a representative study, about 18% of men over 60 are affected by incontinence.
-But fortunately, there is a aid that safely and discreetly protects those affected.
+Fortunately, there is an aid that safely and discreetly protects those affected.

-Condom urinals are not well known in public, but in practice, they have been a proven aid for years: Simply slipped over the penis and connected to a suitable bag that is comfortably attached to the leg, they protect the skin from urine contact and thus prevent resulting skin damage.
+Condom urinals are little known in public, but have been a proven aid in practice for years: Simply slipped over the penis and connected to a suitable bag that is comfortably attached to the leg, they protect the skin from urine contact and thus prevent resulting skin damage.

 • No skin contact with urine

-• No nighttime diaper changes or changing of bed linens
+• No nighttime diaper changes or changing of bed linen

-The ConveenR Optima condom urinal is available in 8 different versions, which vary in length and/or diameter.
+The ConveenR Optima condom urinals come in 8 different versions, which differ in length and/or diameter.

 Our care aids for you at a glance